entropyxyz/sdk/manifesto/README.md

 ## Mission Statement:

-> To have a healthy `entropy-*.js` community that delivers account management solutions and distributed signing while extenuating the solar punk aesthetics!
+> To have a healthy `entropy-*.js` community that delivers account management solutions and distributed signing while practicing solar punk values.

 ## SYSTEM OF BELIEF: